Nap Lajoie: Legacy

 Lajoie ended his career with a lifetime .338 batting average.
 His career total of 3,252 hits was the second-most in MLB history at the time of his retirement, behind only Honus Wagner's total (3,420).
 Lajoie's 2,522 hits in the American League was that league's record until Cobb surpassed his mark.
 He was among the second group of players elected to the Hall of Fame in 1937 and was later inducted on June 12, 1939, when the Hall opened that same year.
 Lajoie obtained the greatest number of votes as he led induction mates Tris Speaker (165 votes) and Cy Young (153) with 168 votes (83.6 percent of ballots) from the Baseball Writers' Association of America.
 Lajoie led all second basemen in the NL in putouts (1898) and the AL four times in his career (1901, 1903, 1906, and 1908).
 From 1906–1908 he led the AL in assists (amongst second basemen).
 He also led the league in double plays six times in his career.
 Baseball historian William McNeil rates Lajoie as the game's greatest second baseman, when combining both offensive and defensive impact.
 Bill James argues, "In the last 20 years several statistical analysts ... have credited Lajoie with immense defensive value ... this analysis is incorrect.
 He was a competent fielder, even a good fielder.
 He was not a defensive superstar."

 During spring training before the 1928 season, Lajoie commented on the 1927 New York Yankees.
 "Of course, you could see a lot of loafing going on but if that club is the greatest of all times, you just know that we had a lot of clubs in my time who were world champions and didn't know it."
 He died in Daytona Beach, Florida on February 7, 1959, at the age of 84 from complications associated with pneumonia.
 He had fallen in the autumn of 1958 and fractured his arm.
 His wife had died earlier in 1951.
 In 1999, he ranked number 29 on The Sporting News list of the "100 Greatest Baseball Players", and was a nominee for the Major League Baseball All-Century Team.

 Lajoie was included in the checklist for the 1933 baseball card set produced by the Goudey Gum Company.
 However, the card (#106 in the set) became infamous for being impossible to find copies of.
-While the company eventually sent copies of the card to those collectors who wrote in to complain, it was revealed years later that the uncut sheets of the set did not include the card, and the alleged 1933 Jaloie card was printed with the 1934 set.
+While the company eventually sent copies of the card to those collectors who wrote in to complain, it was revealed years later that the uncut sheets of the set did not include the card, and the alleged 1933 Lajoie card was printed with the 1934 set.
 Today, the card is among the highest value from the set.

 Lajoie is mentioned in the poem "Line-Up for Yesterday" by Ogden Nash:

 In Ring Lardner's 1911 baseball song, "Gee, It's a Wonderful Game", a stanza refers to Lajoie: